 For anyone faced with serious debt management problems, it is vitally important to be fully aware of all the options available and to get advice from genuine experts in the field.
 There are a variety of alternative routes out of any level of unsecured debts in Scotland, sequestration is one but it could be that a Trust Deed or a Debt Arrangement Scheme could be more suited as a solution in your particular situation.

 What you need before you take any decisions on these subjects though is clear and impartial guidance and that’s where Scotland Debt Solutions can help.
-We have a network of offices and teams of experienced insolvency practitioners around the country in Glasgow, Edinburgh, Aberdeen and Dundee.
+We have a network of offices and teams of experienced insolvency practitioners around the country in Glasgow, Edinburgh, Aberdeen, Dundee and Inverness.
 Call us directly to find out more and to arrange a free consultation.

 If not, or if you have been declared bankrupt, your appointed Trustee will take ownership of your assets and sell them to pay back as much of your debt as possible to your creditors and cover the costs of managing the process.
 You will be able to keep assets that are essential for day-to-day living, such as furniture and clothing.Contact Us